 BENJAMIN C. MONTOYA earned his Ph.D. from the University of Colorado, Boulder in 2015.
 He studies U.S.-Mexican relations.
-His article, entitled “‘A Grave Offense of Significant Consequences’: Mexican Perspectives on the U.S. attempt to restrict Mexico’s immigration during the late 1920s,” was published in May 2018 by the Pacific Historical Review.
-His book, tentatively entitled Risking “Immeasurable Harm”: The Diplomacy of Immigration Restriction in U.S.-Mexico Relations, 1924 to 1932, is under contract with the University of Nebraska Press.
-He was also a co-editor of and contributor to Beyond 1917: American Legacies of the Great War, which was published by Oxford University Press in 2017.
+His book, Risking Immeasurable Harm: Immigration Restriction and U.S.-Mexican Diplomatic Relations, 1924 to 1932, will be published by the University of Nebraska Press in April 2020.
+He has written several articles, book reviews, and was a co-editor of and contributor to Beyond 1917: American Legacies of the Great War, which was published by Oxford University Press in 2017.
+His next book project, An International History of US Immigration Policy, Identity and Building a Nation, will offer a series of case studies on different immigrant groups in order to demonstrate how U.S. immigration restriction effected U.S. foreign relations from the early twentieth century to the early twenty-first century.
 Benjamin is an Assistant Professor of History at Schreiner University in Kerrville, Texas, where he lives with his wife and two children.